 Choosing stocks, mutual funds and other types of investments can be intimidating for first-time investors.
-Relying on the advice of friends and family isn’t the best way to get started investing in stocks or other investments because everyone’s financial situation and investing risk tolerance are different.
+Relying on the advice of friends and family isn’t the best way to get started investing in stocks for beginners because everyone’s financial situation and investing risk tolerance are different.
 Relying on investing experts and expert resources, however, can give you some peace of mind when you’re making informed investing decisions that can potentially grow your money.

-This guide on investing for beginners can help you get started.
+To help you get started, GOBankingRates has put together this guide on investing for beginners.
 You’re already on the first step: understanding why investing is important.
 Strategic investments can grow your money over the long term, and the sooner you start, the more time you have to ride out the ebbs and flows of the stock market as well as capitalize on the power of compound interest.

-Deciding how to invest your money will involve making several choices.
-You’ll want to assess your short- and long-term financial goals, determine how much you can afford to invest, take a risk-tolerance quiz, and decide whether you want to consult a human investment advisor or use a robo-advisor.
-Use this overview of some of the key components to investing to get a handle on the basics.
+Deciding how to invest money involves making several choices.
+You’ll want to assess your short- and long-term financial goals, determine how much you can afford to invest, take a risk-tolerance quiz and decide whether you want to consult a human investment advisor or use a robo-advisor.
+Use this overview to get a handle on the basics.

 Set Goals to Achieve Your Long-Term Plans

-You know investing is an important part of a long-term financial plan, but the first step in investing for beginners is to establish why investing is important to you.
-List your long-term goals so you can start figuring out how much they’ll cost and how you can use investing as a means of achieving those goals.
+You know investing is an important part of a long-term financial plan but the first step in investing for beginners is to establish why it’s important to you.
+List your long-term goals so you can figure out how much they’ll cost and how you can use investing to achieve them.
+Here are some examples of financial life goals: